kaisenlinux/manpages-dev/packages/ethtool.md

            length N

        -E --change-eeprom
               If  value  is  specified, changes EEPROM byte for the specified network device.  offset and value specify which byte and it's new value.
 If value is not specified, stdin is read and written to the EEPROM.
 The length and offset parameters allow writing to certain portions of the EEPROM.
-Because of the persistent nature of writing to the EEPROM, a de‐ vice-specific magic key must be specified to prevent the accidental writing to the EEPROM.
+Because of the persistent nature of writing to  the  EEP‐
+              ROM, a device-specific magic key must be specified to prevent the accidental writing to the EEPROM.

        -k --show-features --show-offload
               Queries the specified network device for the state of protocol offload and other features.